MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Database Fundamentals Subject Outline.md

 Bring your own device (BYOD)

-Students need to bring their laptops to the class.
+Students need to bring their laptops to the [[class]].
 They can also borrow laptops that are provided by the university.

 Subject description

-This subject introduces students to the fundamentals of effective database systems.
+This subject introduces students to the fundamentals of effective [[database]] systems.
 Students are taught how data is structured and managed in an organisation in a way that can be used effectively by applications and users.
 They also learn to use the language SQL for effective data retrieval and modification.
-This subject teaches students to appreciate the significance and challenges of good database design and management, which underpin the development of functional software applications.
+This subject teaches students to appreciate the significance and challenges of good [[database]] design and management, which underpin the development of functional [[software applications]].

 Subject learning objectives (SLOs)

 29/07/2024 (Spring 2024) © University of Technology Sydney Page 1 of 14Upon successful completion of this subject students should be able to:

-1. Construct conceptual data models using appropriate database design, and data modelling principles.
+1. Construct conceptual data models using appropriate [[database]] design, and data [[modelling]] principles.
 (C.1)

-2. Identify data redundancy levels and their impact on database integrity and maintainability using data normalisation principles.
+2. Identify data redundancy levels and their impact on [[database]] [[integrity]] and maintainability using data normalisation principles.
 (D.1)

 3. Construct efficient SQL queries to retrieve and manipulate data as required.
 (D.1)